Camps and Bungalows

 Family cottages number 222 – 217 to the east of the restaurant all have nice views – our favorite is number 222 as you have good views of the river and the old bridge (nearly every evening baboons walk across the bridge and this makes for interesting pictures!
 The large guest cottages that have 4 to 6 bedrooms, such as Waterkant, ABSA and Nyathi, all have good views.
 Tents 320, 314, 315, 316 are positioned close to the fence.

-Tamboti – All the tents face the riverbed but luxury tent number 40 is the most private and provides a good view across and down the riverbed as well as of the veld.
+Tamboti – All the tents face the riverbed but luxury tent number 40 is the most private and generally provides a good view across and down the riverbed as well as of the veld.
+Each year, the views can change, depending on the rainfall and flood damage.

 We have divided our sightings map into the three Kruger Park regions to make it easier for you to see our sightings when planning your stays at the camps.